jaikeerthick/Notifications-Reader/README.md

 Check the full code : [click here](https://github.com/jaikeerthick/Notifications-Reader/tree/main/app/src/main/java/com/jaikeerthick/mynotifications)
 ### To Use
-click the menu icon in the top left corner of the Screen to open settings page and give required permission.
+* click the menu icon in the top left corner of the Screen to open settings page and give required permission.
 Tht's all!
 Enjoy.
+* Replace the ```google-services.json``` file with your's.

 ### NotificationListenerService.java